isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **Budget Clinic: GST Rate Change**
 **10 Mar | 3.00 p.m. to 5.00 p.m.**

+Join us in the upcoming webinar on GST Rate Change where speaker from EY will share with you on:

+1. The GST hike : Impact to GST-registered businesses
+* Preparing for the GST hike
+* Transitional issues and considerations for GST rate change

+2. The GST hike : Impact to non-GST registered businesses
+* Mitigating the potential increase in business cost
+* Costs and benefits of voluntary GST registration

 <a id="7mar-ta-id"></a>
 #### **FasTax Series: Fundamentals of GST Filing**